big-data-and-economics/big-data-class-materials/README.md

 #### Course-Attached Tutor

-Jangmin Song is our Course-Attached tutor.
+Ethan Wu is our Course-Attached tutor.
 He will host office hours in the SASC and will be available for individual appointments.
 His hours are:

-- **Evening Help Session:** Tuesday 8-9pm
+- **Evening Help Session:** TK
-- **Regular Office Hours:** Sunday 7-9pm
+- **Regular Office Hours:** TK

-You can also schedule private office hours at the Calendar Link: https://calendar.app.google/2Abyp3LqY3NPeg4u8.

 He can help you troubleshoot *R*.
 He does not have solutions to the problem sets, but he can help you figure them out.